practicalli/spacemacs/docs/repl-workflow.md

 A REPL connected editor is the primary tool for evaluating Clojure code from source code files, displaying the results inline.

-Source code is evaluated in its respective namespace, removing the need to change namespaces in the REPL directly, (`in-ns`), or use fully qualified names to call functions.
+Source code automatically is evaluated in its respective namespace, removing the need to change namespaces in the REPL directly, (`in-ns`), or use fully qualified names to call functions.

 !!!
 HINT "Evaluate Clojure in Spacemacs"
     `, e f` evaluates the top level form under the cursor, `, e e` evaluated the expression immediately before the cursor (useful for evaluating nested expressions)